This page provides an overview of health rules, the policy statements that define triggers in AppDynamics policies.

 Default Health Rules

 AppDynamics provides a default set of health rules for some products, such as applications and servers.
 These default health rules vary depending on the entity.
 To see the default rules, before any health rules have been added to your AppDynamics installation:

-If any of these predefined health rules are violated, the affected entities are marked in the UI as yellow-orange if it is a Warning violation and red if it is a Critical violation.
+If any of these predefined health rules are violated, the affected entities are marked in the UI with colors:

 In many cases, the default health rules may be the only health rules that you need.
 You can edit and customize the health rules to suit your application.
 You can also disable the default health rules.

 Health Rule Scopes

 The health rule scope determines the set of default health rule types.
 You can choose the scope to define a set of default health rule types for applications, servers, or databases.
 For example, when you define a mobile application as the scope, the default health rules such as crash rates and HTTP/network error rates display.
 Similarly, if you define the health rule scope for an application, the health rules would be for business transactions, CPU/memory utilization, and so on.